mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

 Wonderful!
 Using config groups in our app makes it trivial to swap-out entire "modules" of our app's config.
 This is an elegant way to change, en-masse, pieces of functionality that are being used by our app.

+In the final section of this tutorial, we will use hydra-zen to "inject" novel functionality into our code without having to modify our library's source code nor our task function.

 .. admonition:: References